Unbalance+Balance

-Unbalance+Balance is the fifteenth studio album by Japanese singer Akina Nakamori and first studio album to be released during the 1990s.
+Unbalance+Balance is the fifteenth studio album by Japanese singer-producer Akina Nakamori.
+And her first studio album to be released during the 1990s.
 It was released on 22 September 1993, by MCA Victor.

-The album includes the double A-side singles "Not Crazy to Me" (coupled with "Everlasting Love" and "Aibu" (couple with "Kataomoi").
+The album includes the double A-side singles "Not Crazy to Me" (coupled with "Everlasting Love" and "Aibu") (coupled with "Kataomoi").

 In 2002 was released re-printed version of the album Unbalance+Balance+6, which includes the original version of "Not Crazy to Me", the single "Everlasting Love", "Yoru no Dokoka de", and B-sides "Rose Bud" and "Blue Lace", which was previously unreleased from the album sessions.

 Background

 Unbalance+Balance is Nakamori's first studio album to be released after four years and on a new recording label.

 The first production of the album started in summer 1992, after Nakamori finished filming television drama Sugao no Mama de.
 According to recording producer, Nakamori's distanced from her casual style and along with new music production staff aimed more into contemporary style.

-Some of the past musical writers were involved with the album, including Takashi Matsumoto, Makoto Sekiguchi from C-C-B, Koji Tamaki from Anzen Chitai and Brasilian singer-songwriter Osny Melo.
+Some of the past musical writers were involved with the album, including Takashi Matsumoto, Makoto Sekiguchi from C-C-B, Koji Tamaki from Anzen Chitai and Brazilian singer-songwriter Osny Melo.
 Among new team includes well-known names as Ryuuichi Sakamoto, Nokko from Rebecca and Tetsuya Komuro.
 Composer Akira Senju later become the main producer of the series of cover albums "Utahime".

 With this album, Nakamori began to be in the charge of producing her albums.
 It is her second self-produced album for the first time in seven years.

 It was Nakamori's idea to write two songs with same melody yet different lyrics: Eien no Tobira was written by Natsuno Serino and Kagerou by Nakamori herself.
 It's Nakamori's first original song for first time in 9 years.

 Aibu was later recorded as a B-side on the cover single "Kataomoi" in 1994.